DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 Here, we are looping through the `characters` object passed from the `ListController` for appropriate rendering in the `welcome` view.

-`request.currentUser` - This helper method returns the information for a currently logged-in user.You can check if a user is authenticated or not by just using the `if` condition to determine if it returns an actual object or a null value which is falsey.
+`request.currentUser` - This helper method returns the information for a currently logged-in user.
+You can check if a user has been authenticated or not by just using the `if` condition to determine if it returns an actual object or a null value, which is falsey.

-Currently the `master.njk` file doesn't have bootstrap configured and there is no navbar.
+Currently, the `master.njk` file doesn't have bootstrap configured and there is no navbar.
 So, open up `app/resources/views/master.njk` and configure it like so:

 {% highlight html %}
 <!doctype html>